tmenguy/ha-solcast-solar/README.md

 When exceptions occur it is likely that sensor states will become `Unavailable`, which is also a symptom of an exception occurring.

 If you are "upgrading" from a very old or completely different Solcast integration then this is not an "upgrade".
 It is a migration, so view it as such.
-Some migration scenarios are covered, but others may require complete removal of all incompatible data.
+Some migration scenarios are covered, but others may require complete removal of all incompatible data that may be causing serious issues.
 See [Complete integration removal](#complete-integration-removal) to get an understanding of the location of some files that may be interfering.

 That said, code defects can happen, but they should not be the first suspicion.
 Extensive automated testing of this code is done using PyTest before a release, with the tests covering a vast range of scenarios and executing every line of code.
+Some of these tests do expect the worst regarding situations that can cause exceptions, like corruption of cached data, and in these situations exceptions are expected.

+### Final word

+If behaviour most odd is encountered, filled with exceptions occurring, then a quick fix may be to back up all `/homeassistant/solcast*.json` files, remove them, and then restart the integration.
 </details>

 ## Changes